-- The service must ensure staff are up to date with maternity mandatory training modules and that staff complete regular skills and drills training.
-Regulation 12(1)(2) (c) - The service must ensure there are sufficient quantities of appropriate equipment, including fetal and maternal monitoring equipment and bilirubinometers, to ensure the safety of women, birthing people and babies.
-Regulation 12(1)(2)(f) - The service must ensure staff carry out effective monitoring of women, birthing people and babies during labour, including use of 'fresh eyes' in line with guidance.
+- The trust must ensure they deploy enough sufficiently skilled and experienced staff to appropriately assess and care for women and birthing people and mitigate risks in a timely manner.
+Regulation 18 (1) - The service must ensure staff are up to date with maternity mandatory training modules.
+Regulation 12(1)(2)(c) - The service must ensure that staff complete safeguarding training appropriate to their roles.
+Regulation 12(1)(2)(c) - The service must ensure staff adhere to infection prevention and control measures.
+Regulation 12(1)(2)(h) - The service must ensure there are sufficient quantities of appropriate equipment, including fetal and maternal monitoring equipment, to ensure the safety of women, birthing people and babies.
+Regulation 12(1)(2)(f) - The service must ensure staff carry out effective monitoring of women, birthing people and babies during labour, including use of 'fresh eyes' and intermittent auscultation in line with guidance.
 Regulation 12(1)(2)(a)(b) - The service must assess, monitor and improve the quality and safety of the services provided in a timely way.
 Regulation 17(2)(a)